typescript-language-server/typescript-language-server/README.md

      * values, with insertion text to replace preceding `.` tokens with `?.`.
      */
     includeAutomaticOptionalChainCompletions: boolean;
+    /**
+     * Allows import module names to be resolved in the initial completions request.
+     * @default false
+     */
     allowIncompleteCompletions: boolean;
     importModuleSpecifierPreference: "shortest" | "project-relative" | "relative" | "non-relative";
     /** Determines whether we import `foo/index.ts` as "foo", "foo/index", or "foo/index.js" */